 1. Get a hobby

 Millennials do not like to completely indulge in only one thing, even if that is work.
-Although they love their work, they just accept that after awhile even work becomes monotonous.
+Although they love their work, they just accept that after a while even work becomes monotonous.
 To ensure that work doesn’t give them such unhealthy vibes, they like to take up a hobby such as swimming, dancing or a sport.
 Hobbies like these allow them to replenish their brains with creativity.

 2. Flexibility at work

-Each one of us reach a level of frustration at work and desperately look for a temporary exit.
+Each one of us reaches a level of frustration at work and desperately look for a temporary exit.
 Millennials don’t wait to reach a saturation point, and every once in a while they seek a getaway with their friends and family.
 Small getaways on weekends to serene locations and beaches helps them to stay refreshed.